FlowFuse/flowfuse/docs/admin/README.md

     By default, this doesn't happen, which means the user must either manually create the Team (if that option is enabled), or be invited to an existing Team.

+ - **Allow users to reset their password on the login screen** (default: `false)

+   With this option enabled, a 'forgot your password' link is shown on the login screen, and provides a workflow where a user can reset their password via a link emailed to them.

+   This option is only available if email sending has been enabled.

  - **Allow users to create teams** (default: `false`)